privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 This [option](https://dnf.readthedocs.io/en/latest/conf_ref.html#options-for-both-main-and-repo) appears to be off by default.
 We recommend adding `countme=false` to `/etc/dnf/dnf.conf` just in case it is enabled in the future.
 On systems that use `rpm-ostree` such as Silverblue, the countme option is disabled by masking the [rpm-ostree-countme](https://fedoramagazine.org/getting-better-at-counting-rpm-ostree-based-systems/) timer.

-openSUSE also uses a [unique ID](https://en.opensuse.org/openSUSE:Statistics) to count systems, and that can be disabled by deleting the `/var/lib/zypp/AnonymousUniqueId` file.
+openSUSE also uses a [unique ID](https://en.opensuse.org/openSUSE:Statistics) to count systems, which can be disabled by deleting the `/var/lib/zypp/AnonymousUniqueId` file.

 ## Sandboxing and Application confinement

 Some sandboxing solutions for desktop Linux distributions do exist, however they are not as strict as those found in MacOS or ChromeOS.
 Applications installed from the package manager (`dnf`, `apt`, etc.) typically have **no** sandboxing or confinement whatsoever.
 Below are a few projects that aim to solve this problem:

 ### Flatpak
 [Flatpak](https://flatpak.org) aims to be a universal package manager for Linux.
-One of it's main goals is to provide a universal package format which can be used in most Linux distributions.
+One of its main goals is to provide a universal package format which can be used in most Linux distributions.
 It provides some [permission control](https://docs.flatpak.org/en/latest/sandbox-permissions.html).
 Madaidan [points out](https://madaidans-insecurities.github.io/linux.html#flatpak) Flatpak sandboxing could be improved as particular Flatpaks often have greater permission than required.
 There does seem to be [some agreement](https://theevilskeleton.gitlab.io/2021/02/11/response-to-flatkill-org.html) that is the case.

-Users can restrict applications further by issuing [flatpak overrides](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-override) and this can be done with the commandline or by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
-Some sample overrides can be founded [here](https://github.com/tommytran732/Flatpak-Overrides).
+Users can restrict applications further by issuing [flatpak overrides](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-override).
+This can be done with the commandline or by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
+Some sample overrides can be found [here](https://github.com/tommytran732/Flatpak-Overrides).

 We generally recommend revoking access to:

 * the Network (`share=network`) socket (internet access)
 * the pulse audio socket (for both audio in and out), `device=all` (access to all devices including the camera)
-* `org.freedesktop.secrets` dbus (access to secrets stored on your keychain) for applications which do not need it.
+* `org.freedesktop.secrets` dbus (access to secrets stored on your keychain) for applications which do not need it

 If an application works natively with Wayland (and not running through the [XWayland](https://wayland.freedesktop.org/xserver.html) compatibility layer), consider revoking its access to the X11 (`socket=x11`) and [Inter-process communications (IPC)](https://en.wikipedia.org/wiki/Unix_domain_socket) socket  (`share=ipc`) as well.

 We also recommend restricting broad filesystem permissions such as `filesystem=home` and `filesystem=host` which should be revoked and replaced with just the directories the app need to be accessed.

-Hard-coded access to some kernel interfaces like [`/sys`](https://en.wikipedia.org/wiki/Sysfs) and [`/proc`](https://en.wikipedia.org/wiki/Procfs#Linux) and a weak [seccomp](https://en.wikipedia.org/wiki/Seccomp) filters unfortunately cannot be secured by the user with Flatpak.
+Hard-coded access to some kernel interfaces like [`/sys`](https://en.wikipedia.org/wiki/Sysfs) and [`/proc`](https://en.wikipedia.org/wiki/Procfs#Linux) and weak [seccomp](https://en.wikipedia.org/wiki/Seccomp) filters unfortunately cannot be secured by the user with Flatpak.

 ### Firejail
 [Firejail](https://firejail.wordpress.com/) is another method of sandboxing.
-As it is a large [setuid](https://en.wikipedia.org/wiki/Setuid) binary it has a large [attack surface](https://en.wikipedia.org/wiki/Attack_surface) which may assist in [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation).
+As it is a large [setuid](https://en.wikipedia.org/wiki/Setuid) binary, it has a large [attack surface](https://en.wikipedia.org/wiki/Attack_surface) which may assist in [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation).

 The main risk is that Firejail may make the system safer from processes confined by it, but make it also less safe from processes running outside of Firejail.
-We don't recommend the use of Firejail, and more information can be found [here](https://madaidans-insecurities.github.io/linux.html#firejail).
+We [don't recommend](https://madaidans-insecurities.github.io/linux.html#firejail) the use of Firejail.

 ### Mandatory Access Control
 [Mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) systems require policy files in order to force constraints on the system.